 Just like the vintage DEPECHE MODE albums, which were recorded with the use of unusual sampled noises to enhance the listening experience and bring that ‘one of the kind’ texture to the songs, MESH bought a couple of digital hand-held recorders and went off to capture everyday noises and atmospheres.
 “It’s the imperfections that make it interesting”, says Silverthorn, who would rather create a unique sound than use plugins.

 Indeed, presets aren’t what MESH would readily choose to employ.
 Wollschläger’s modular studio equipment, together with the newly purchased Maschine Studios hardware became a clear choice of sound manipulation for ‘Looking Skyward’.

-The album is heralded by the powerful single ‘Kill Your Darlings’, which involves the customary catchy hooks and exquisite riffs, being MESH in a can.
 The strong lyrical content, together with the loudness, hardness and exuberance, sparkle from this “real smack in the face for a real comeback”.

 The opening ‘My Protector’ (not to be confused with FRAGMENTE’s ‘My Defender’, even though displaying the similar lyrical content) eases the listener in with gentle electronica laced with multiple layers and rawer sounding composition.